MaximDubrovin/meteor-uploadcare/README.md

 widget.onUploadComplete(function(fileInfo) {
   console.log('fileInfo,' fileInfo);
   console.log('file UUID', fileInfo.uuid);
-  console.log('fileInfo.originalUrl', fileInfo.originalUrl); // Public file CDN URL without any operations.
+  console.log('fileInfo.originalUrl', fileInfo.originalUrl); // Public CDN URL of the uploaded file, without any operations.
 });
 ```

-Now you can save file `URL` and  `UUID`  to Database for further usage.
+Now you can save file `URL` and  `UUID`  to the database for further usage.

 ## Image operations

-Knowing image's original URL you can apply various <a href="https://uploadcare.com/documentation/cdn/#image-operations" target="_blank">image operations</a> on it such as resize, crop, blur, rotate, return progressive jpeg image,  set image quality and much more.
+You can apply various <a href="https://uploadcare.com/documentation/cdn/#image-operations" target="_blank">image operations</a> on uploaded images, such as resize, crop, blur, rotate, return progressive jpeg image, set image quality and much more, by appending CDN commands on the original URL.

 _Examples of URL image operations:_